AngleProtocol/merkl-docs/earn-with-merkl/earning-with-merkl.md

 You can approve an operator to claim on your behalf by calling the function `toggleOperator` on the [distributor smart contract](https://app.merkl.xyz/status).
 When an operator claims on your behalf, the rewards are still sent to your original address—the operator only facilitates the transaction.

+If you call `toggleOperator` with `address(0)`, then anyone can claim on your behalf without requiring individual operator approvals.

 **Example:**

 Assuming Alice earned the rewards:

 - **Default behavior**: Only Alice can claim, and rewards are sent to Alice.
 - **With operator**: By calling `toggleOperator`, Alice can allow Bob to claim on her behalf.
 Bob can then claim for Alice by submitting Alice's proof to the contract, and rewards are still sent to Alice's address.
+- **With address(0)**: By calling `toggleOperator(address(0))`, Alice allows anyone to claim on her behalf.
+Any address can then claim for Alice by submitting Alice's proof to the contract, and rewards are still sent to Alice's address.

 If you can't call `toggleOperator` and are stuck, please [open a tech ticket in our Discord ](https://discord.com/channels/1209830388726243369/1210212731047776357), the team may be able to call it on your behalf.

+**Admin rights to claim for everyone:**

+In some cases, certain addresses may be granted admin rights that allow them to claim rewards on behalf of all users without requiring individual operator approvals.
+These admin rights are granted on a case-by-case basis and enable streamlined reward distribution for specific use cases, such as protocol-level reward forwarding or automated claim processes.

 ### Claiming from a multisig